gveltri/c_examples/README.md

 # Linalg

-Linalg is a lightweight numeric linear algebra CLI written in C. The core data structure of the library is the Matrix struct, which contains an array of pointers to doubles and size of the matrix, n and m.
+Linalg is a lightweight numeric linear algebra CLI written in C. The core data structure of the library is the Matrix struct, which contains an array of doubles and size of the matrix, n and m.

 mem.h
 ```
 typedef struct _Matrix_ {

-  int n; /* columns */
+    int n; /* rows */
-  int m; /* rows */
+    int m; /* columns */

-  double **values;
+    double *values;

 } *Matrix;
 ```